Fall 2024 – Recruiting graduate students developers for Integrated Genome Browser project

 • IGB Apps.
 The IGB platform is extensible.
 Developers can add new features as “IGB Apps,” implemented as OSGi “bundles” (jar files) that users can down and add to IGB while it’s running, using either the IGB App Store or a within-IGB interface called App Manager.
 We are building and improving new and existing IGB Apps.
 In this project, you’ll update and maintain existing IGB Apps, and develop new ones.

 • IGB App Store.
 Using AWS cloud resources for deployment, we built an IGB App Store for developers to distribute IGB Apps to IGB users.
 App Store is deployed at https://apps.bioviz.org and the App Store source code repository is at https://bitbucket.org/lorainelab/appstore.
 People working on this project will investigate how and whether the IGB App versioning scheme is robust to changes in the platform, such as upgrading to later versions of Java and OSGI standards.
+Active development has ceased, but some maintenance is required.

 For more information, see: